Georgia Fearn

 Email: georgiafearn@gmail.com

-Georgia Fearn is a journalist and NYU Business & Economic Reporting MA candidate whose work explores how law, economics, and policy shape everyday life.
+Georgia Fearn is a writer and NYU Business & Economic Reporting MA candidate whose work explores how law, economics, and policy shape everyday life.

 About